deficollective/defiscan/src/content/protocols/aave.md

 The Aave-v3 Ethereum mainnet protocol achieves High centralization risk scores for its Upgradeability, Autonomy and Exit Window dimensions.
 It thus ranks **Stage 0**.

-The protocol could reach **Stage 1** by; 1) adopting the security council requirements for the _EmergencyAdmin_ multi-sig and 2) implementing fallback mechanism around the Chainlink oracle (or Chainlink adopting a Security Council setup for its own multisig account).
+The protocol could reach **Stage 1** by; 1) adopting the security council requirements for the _EmergencyAdmin_ multisig account and 2) implementing fallback mechanism around the Chainlink oracle (or Chainlink adopting a Security Council setup for its own multisig account).

 The project additionally could advance to Stage 2 if all critical permissions were assigned to Aave's onchain governance system and protected with a 30-day Exit Window.